Sir Winston Churchill Park

 Jacobs reading

-Sir Winston Churchill Park is a balanced hybrid — strong urban integration (80) AND meaningful natural comfort (74).
-Rare in Toronto's catalogue.
+Sir Winston Churchill Park is a balanced hybrid: strong urban integration (80) and meaningful natural comfort (74).
+Rare in the Toronto Park Catalogue.

 Performance in context